petyaracz/Racz2024b/Readme.md

 | brágaklik |    12 |    17 |    -0.33 |      0.67 |
 | brüjlik   |    18 |     8 |     0.75 |      0.67 |

-Table: Some scores for lakok/lakom
+Table: Some scores for leveling

 We use a generalised linear model predicting `cbind(resp1,resp2)` from the model score to find the best model for each variable pattern.
 The